PrateekHooriLal/Altemetrik_Financial_Transaction_Manager/README.md

-Certainly!
-Below is a sample README.md file content that you can use for your GitHub repository for the microservices-based system handling transactions with Kafka integration:

----

 # Financial Transaction Management System

 This repository contains a microservices-based application for managing transactions using Spring Boot and Kafka.
 The system consists of two microservices: